Yankees-Red Sox ppd after 3 NY pitchers test COVID positive

 Despite all those vaccinations, the Yankees had more than a half-dozen positive COVID tests in May involving staff, including pitching coach Matt Blake, third base coach Phil Nevin and first base coach Reggie Willits.
 Nevin, despite being vaccinated, became seriously ill with a kidney infection that kept him away from the team for more than three weeks.

-No Yankees players tested positive then, though shortstop Gleyber Torres had a false positive.
+No Yankees players tested positive then, though shortstop Gleyber Torres had a false positive, according to Boone.

 New York players were on the field taking early batting practice about 3 1/2 hours before the scheduled start Thursday when the Yankees asked media to leave the field while the team conducted COVID testing.

-Boston, whose 55-36 record matched Houston for best in the AL, came onto the field as the postponment was announced, then took batting practice.
+Boston, whose 55-36 record matched Houston for best in the AL, came onto the field as the postponment was announced, then took batting practice until 6 p.m.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports